 Why do we need a sim card in smartwatches?

 A smartwatch is basically a smartphone accessory.
 Just like your smartphone, it needs to be constantly connected to the internet for many of its functions to work.
 Unfortunately, there’s no cellular connectivity in most smartwatches because they are too small and their batteries don’t last long enough for them to function as phones.
 As such, they connect using either Bluetooth or Wi-Fi depending on what model you’re using (most use Wi-Fi).

 Most modern smartphones come with built-in sim cards that allow them to connect to carriers’ networks without requiring additional hardware.
 However, since smartwatches are not designed with this feature in mind, manufacturers have placed sim card trays specifically for adding one if the user wants the option of making phone calls.
 This is particularly useful for smartwatches that can track fitness and health data since this information would be lost if the watch couldn’t connect to the internet.

-What should I consider before adding a sim card to my smartwatch?
+Things to consider before adding a sim card to a smartwatch?

 Before purchasing a standalone smartwatch that has its own sim card, you need to consider several factors such as battery life and size.
 Standalone smartwatches usually have less than half of the watch’s battery life when used independently from the phone compared to when paired with one.